 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-What do you imagine when you think of a green goddess chicken salad?
+What do you imagine when you think of a green goddess salad?
 I picture a serene, quiet cafe on a warm summer day.
 But it doesn’t have to be summer to make this green goddess salad recipe!
 It’s perfect anytime you want a fresh, flavorful salad.
-In fact, the type of radish I used in this dish is in season during the winter, so you can definitely make it right now.
-With satisfying ingredients like crunchy greens, tender chicken, and tangy dressing, this colorful salad will get anyone to eat their veggies with a smile.
+With satisfying ingredients like crunchy greens, tender chicken, and tangy green goddess dressing, this colorful salad will get anyone to eat their veggies with a smile.

 Why You’ll Love This Green Goddess Salad Recipe